BLavery/SAMD21-M0-Mini/README.md

 Wow.
 This board now thinks it's an arduino zero running circuitpython. __A CIRCUITPY drive appears__ at my PC.
 If I edit or drag a "main.py" file there, it will run.

-Run a serial terminal.
+Run a serial terminal on the PC.
 I use GTKTerm.
 The port for me was /dev/ttyACM0.
 Any baudrate.
 Hit enter, and __the python interpreter prompt appears__.
 Let's do some testing preparatory to making a simple "blink" script:
 ```
 import board, microcontroller, digitalio
 help(board)